-Now in its 14th year, the program continues with its mission to develop Henrico County Government and Schools as a leading local authority for sustainable energy use and to promote the importance of good energy management for the economic and environmental well-being of the county’s residents and employees.
+The Henrico County Energy Management program strives to reduce energy use and cost in government, public schools, and public utilities operations.
+Since 2003, the program continues with its mission to develop Henrico County as a leader in sustainable energy use and to promote the importance of good energy management for the economic and environmental well-being of the county’s residents and employees.

 Key efforts include:

 - Tracking energy use and cost in all county buildings;